 Neglect cannot be used to justify new development.
-The principle that dereliction or non-maintenance is not a planning justification was established in Hall & Co Ltd v Shoreham UDC [1964] 17 P & C.R.
-462. The NPPF (Dec 2024, para 182) and PPG require authorities to consider whether ecological degradation has resulted from the applicant's own actions.
+The principle that dereliction or non-maintenance is not a planning justification was established in Hall & Co Ltd v Shoreham UDC [1964] 17 P.& C.R.
+462. The NPPF (Dec 2024, para 182) and PPG (ID 21b-010-20140306) require authorities to consider whether ecological degradation has resulted from the applicant's own actions.

 The ecology report submitted with the application states that the site is degraded and dominated by bramble, with no evidence of protected species seen, and that site access was hindered by the vegetation with much of the report reliant on observations from the site boundary and aerial imagery.
-In fact the site is effectively inaccessible due to dense bramble growth and any observations from the publicly accessible site boundaries are extremely limited (Fig 4).
-Part of the site can be more clearly observed from Great Haywards and it is clear here that there is still a current active badger sett on the land subject to proposed development which was confirmed by a representative from the Badger Trust Sussex (Fig 5).
+In fact the site is effectively inaccessible due to dense bramble growth and any observations from the publicly accessible site boundaries are extremely limited.
+All of which calls into question the validity of the report's findings.
+Part of the site can be more clearly observed from Great Haywards

-The proposed dense development would effectively reduce the area under the NMS to half its present size, a similar reduction in size to previous applications.
-In the 2011 appeal the inspector noted "I have no reason to conclude that the appeal site is, for some reason, no longer of value to nature conservation generally, or potentially so ... to reduce that area by about a third to half of its size would weaken its character, if not its integrity There is no question that the proposed development would alter the character of the NMS area, as it would be less robust in its function as a habitat, because of its reduced size and scope."
+The proposed development would effectively reduce the area under the NMS to half its present size, a similar reduction in size to previous applications.
+In the 2011 appeal the inspector noted I have no reason to conclude that the appeal site is, for some reason, no longer of value to nature conservation generally, or potentially so... to reduce that area by about a third to half of its size would weaken its character, if not its integrity....
+There is no question that the proposed development would alter the character of the NMS area, as it would be less robust in its function as a habitat, because of its reduced size and scope."

-The loss of yet more precious wildlife corridor and vital green space in this area, with the recent extensions of the nearby Bolnore Village onto further ancient grasslands, would greatly impact those animals that rely on this special habitat for their survival and is entirely unwarranted and cannot be justified.
+The loss of yet more green space in this area, with the extensions of the nearby Bolnore Village, would greatly impact those animals that rely on this habitat for their survival and is entirely unwarranted.